ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_review.md

     - questions:
         question: >
-            Transparent Huge Page are enabled by defualt for Redis process to avoid latency problems.
+            Transparent Huge Page setting is enabled by default in Redis to avoid latency problems.
         answers:
             - "True"
             - "False"